yunusarli/PaperClips/README.md

 * buy and consume raw materials
 * hire employees to create more paperclips automatically
 * balancing supply and demand by setting a fee
+* show notification when user achieved a new level